 Essentially, narcissistic abuse rewires your brain.

-This video will help you understand exactly what happens to your brain when you deal with narcissistic abuse.
+What happens to your brain when you deal with narcissistic abuse?

 You begin to live in a constant state of fear, and you become hypervigilant.
 You’re so worried about how the narcissist will react to things that you stop concerning yourself with your own needs and desires.
 You push people who might support you away, intentionally or otherwise.
 And while you feel like this is your choice, in reality, you’ve been manipulated into isolation by the narcissist.
 You live in perpetual fear of rejection.